felixchenfy/Monocular-Visual-Odometry/README.md

 It's about matrix arithmetic.
 See its [official page]( http://eigen.tuxfamily.org/index.php?title=Main_Page).
 Install by:
 > $ sudo apt-get install libeigen3-dev

 (Note: Eigen only has header files.
-No ".so" or ".a".)
+No ".so" or ".a" files.)

 **(3) Sophus**

-It's based on Eigen, and contains data type of SE3/SO3/se3/so3.
+It's based on Eigen, and contains datatypes for Lie Group and Lie Algebra (SE3/SO3/se3/so3).

-Download here: https://github.com/strasdat/Sophus.
+Download this lib here: https://github.com/strasdat/Sophus.
 Do cmake and make.
 Since I failed to make install it, I manually moved “/Sophus/sophus” to “/usr/include/sophus”, and moved “libSophus.so” to “usr/lib”.
-Then, in my CMakeLists.txt, I do `set (THIRD_PARTY_LIBS libSophus.so )`.
+Then, in my CMakeLists.txt, I add this: `set (THIRD_PARTY_LIBS libSophus.so )`.

 **(4) g2o**
 Download here: https://github.com/RainerKuemmerle/g2o.
 Checkout to the last version in year 2017.
 Do cmake, make, make install.